OSGP/Documentation/chapter1/section4.md

 To make sure OSGP can distinguish between 'genuine' devices and 'illegal' devices all devices are supplied with a manufacturer key.
 Each device has an unique key.
 Because of the asymmetrical encryption the platform contains the public part of each key.
 In this way devices can be identified by their unique key and their unique hardware ID.
 The device-ID will be encrypted in each message sent from the device to the platform.

-All communication between OSGP and the devices will be signed with these keys to ensure (1) the source is legitimate and (2) the integrity of the message.
+All communication between OSGP and the devices will be signed with these keys to ensure (1) the source is legitimate and (2) to ensure the integrity of the message.
 It is not necessary to encrypt the whole message because confidentiality is not important.
 This results in a less computationally intensive process.

 When a key is stolen (by hacking a device) this will not affect the integrity of the other devices.
 Each device has an unique key after all and only the hacked device has to be excluded from communicating in the platform.